virtual-world-framework/vwf/public/web/docs/cameras.md

 Cameras
 ===================
 -------------------
 The camera capability provides the users viewpoint into the application.
 Every application automatically creates a camera with the id <code>http-vwf-example-com-camera-vwf-camera</code>.
 This camera can be accessed in javascript through the camera property of the index-vwf component, or through the editor.
 New cameras can also be created by creating a component that extends <code>http://vwf.example.com/camera.vwf</code>.
-The application uses the <code>activeCamera</code> property to determine which camera to use as the main viewpoint.

 -------------------